-Read the Humans of New York story about Atoms co-founder, Sidra Qasim
+Read the incredible Humans of New York origin story of Atoms as-told by our co-founder: Sidra Qasim

-Released on January 28, Humans of New York released an 11-part story on Atoms co-founder, Sidra Qasim.
+On January 28th 2021, Humans of New York released an 11-part story about Atoms co-founder Sidra Qasim.
 Follow along and read below about her incredible journey.

 1 of 11